likhith5697/likhith5697/README.md

 # Hi there, I'm Likhith Sasank Uppalapati Venkata 👋
-I am a Master’s student in Computer Science at the University of Texas at Dallas.
-I am passionate about full-stack development, data engineering, and building scalable applications.
-I have worked with top tech companies like Bank of America and HighRadius, and I’m always learning and experimenting with new technologies.
+I'm a software engineer passionate about full-stack development, data engineering, and building scalable, cloud-native applications.
+I've worked with leading tech companies like Bank of America and HighRadius, delivering robust backend systems, microservices, and data pipelines.
+I thrive on solving complex problems, writing clean code, and continuously exploring new technologies to build impactful solutions.

 ## 🎓 Education
 - **Master of Science in Computer Science**, University of Texas at Dallas (2023–2025)